-Business concerns that are 51% or more owned by residents of the housing development(s) for which work is performed, or whose full-time, permanent workforce includes 30% of these persons as employees.
+Business concerns that are 51% or more owned by residents of outside development.
+GHURA Public Housing developments other than the development(s) where the work is performed or whose full-time permanent workforce includes 30% of these persons s employees.